-The Refunds of Member contributions increased by \$2,767,000 or 23.8% from the prior fiscal year's \$11,630,000, mainly due to the increase in refunds to Members leaving the City service and refunds of unused annuity to beneficiaries of deceased retired members.
+The Refunds of Member contributions decreased by \$795,000 or 5.5% from the prior fiscal year's \$14,397,000, mainly due to the decrease in refunds to Members leaving the City service and refunds of unused annuity to beneficiaries of deceased retired members.

-LACERS' administrative expenses increased by \$2,055,000 or 6.6% from the prior fiscal year.
-The increase was mainly due to higher personnel costs as a result of mandatory cost of living adjustment salary increased including one-time cash payouts in accordance with the City's negotiated salary contracts and increased employee benefit and associated pension costs.
-Additionally, on April 2023, as LACERS moved and occupied its new Headquarter building purchased in October 2019, increased building operating expenses were incurred, and depreciation expense started to be recognized for the capitalized building and improvement.
+LACERS' administrative expenses increased by \$4,419,000 or 13.3% from the prior fiscal year.
+The increase was mainly due to higher personnel costs as a result of the mandatory cost of living adjustment salary increase including additional cash payouts following the City's negotiated salary contracts.
+There were also increases in the associated employee benefits including pension costs.
+Additionally, this fiscal year, LACERS recognized the full depreciation expense for the building and the capitalized improvements since the headquarters building was occupied in April 2023.
+The system continues to incur costs associated with the building operation, including ongoing repairs, maintenance, and improvements that are chargeable to the current period.